 Google: “Cabbage is rich in nutrients and an excellent source of vitamin C and dietary fibre.
 Cabbage supplies your body with vitamin K, which is important for the health of your bones and for the formation of blood clots after injury.
 It is also a great source of folate and potassium.

-“It also supply more antioxidants, such as carotenoids and ferulic acid, to the body than they do when raw.
+“It also supplies more antioxidants, such as carotenoids and ferulic acid, to the body than they do when raw.
 Potatoes are a good source of fibre, which can help you lose weight by keeping you full longer.
 Fibre can help prevent heart disease by keeping cholesterol and blood sugar levels in check.
 Potatoes are also full of antioxidants that work to prevent diseases and vitamins that help your body function properly”.

 “Leeks are a good source of vitamins A, C and K (important for helping your blood to clot).
 They also contain minerals such as iron (which is important for red blood cells) and manganese (involved in the regulation of brain and nerve function).
 Leeks are also a good source of dietary fibre“.